 *Note: In order to download free Books (PDFs) from this site, you must provide your name and email address.
 At that time, you will be provided an email to download the book (PDF) and be added to the SonnyChilds.com monthly newsletter.
 You will have the option to unsubscribe at any time.

 You also have the opportunity to help our ministry keep providing free products.
-By using the “Donate” button (above), you will be taken to the “Continue to Give” website where you can give a one-time or monthly gift.
+By using the “Donate” button (above), you will be taken to our PayPal.me link where you can give a one-time gift.